cajun/voodoo/README.md

 ## Custom Configuration
 You can add custom configurations in voodoo.
 Any .vim file put into local will be loaded at the end of the vimrc process,  therefore allowing you to override any of the existing settings.

-Custom bundles should be loaded under the bundle directory.
+If you want any custom bundle put them in local/bundle.vim and they will get installed with the rest of the bundles.

-### Directory Layout
+# Directory Layout
 ```
   .
   |-- autocommands.vim